Ram Air Freight

 Ram Air Freight was a cargo airline based in Morrisville, North Carolina, United States.
 It specialized in prompt freight transportation.
 The airline had its main base at the Raleigh-Durham International Airport.
 It ceased operations on March 2, 2012.

 History

 Ram Air Freight was established in 1982 with a fleet of Grumman Cheetah.

 It ceased operations on March 2, 2012.

 Destinations

-The airline flies to 37 destinations across the Mid-Atlantic and South United States.
+The airline had flights to 37 destinations across the Mid-Atlantic and South United States.